JeringTech/Web.SyntaxHighlighters.HighlightJS/ReadMe.md

   - Description: A HighlightJS language alias.
 Visit http://highlightjs.readthedocs.io/en/latest/css-classes-reference.html#language-names-and-aliases for the list of valid language aliases.
 - `classPrefix`
   - Type: `string`
   - Description: If not null or whitespace, this string will be appended to HighlightJS classes.
+Defaults to `hljs-`.
 ##### Returns
 Highlighted code.
 ##### Exceptions